 - Principal Investigator:

-The conference was held on July 27th and 28th, 2009 in Washington DC.
+2010 Activities: Several manuscripts developed out of the 2009 conference were published in 2010.
+The conference was held on July 27th and 28th, 2009 in Washington, DC.
 It was cohosted by the Society of General Internal Medicine, the Society of Teachers of Family Medicine, and the Academic Pediatrics Association, with support from the Agency for Healthcare Research and Quality, the American Board of Internal Medicine Foundation, and the Commonwealth Fund.
-The conference included six invited papers.
-The papers were published as a group and accompanied by an investigative team editorial in the June 2010 issue of the Journal of General Internal Medicine.

 Grantee’s Most Recent Self-Reported Quarterly Status (as of December 2010): The conference was held in 2009 on schedule and on budget.

 Preliminary Impact and Findings: Findings from the conference were discussed in several manuscripts, seven of which were published in the Journal of General Internal Medicine, and one which was published in Health Affairs.